 Each resident committed to SOTP pursuant to MHL Article 10 receives an annual review by OMH to determine whether they remain "a dangerous sex offender requiring confinement."
 This review includes a psychiatric evaluation by an OMH psychiatric examiner.
 The psychiatric examiner reviews all historical records and treatment progress notes and, with consent of the resident, completes an interview of the resident.
 The psychiatric examiner then submits his or her written report to the OMH Commissioner or designee for review and recommendation.
-The Commissioner or designee notifies the court, in writing, regarding his/her determination and the findings of the psychiatric examiner as well as any psychiatric examiner retained by MHLS.
+The Commissioner or designee notifies the court, in writing, regarding his/her determination and the findings of the psychiatric examination.
+The court holds an evidentiary hearing that often includes testimony from the psychiatric examiner as well as any psychiatric examiner retained by MHLS, who represents most Article 10 respondents.
 Ultimately, the court determines whether the respondent is currently a dangerous sex offender requiring confinement or orders the respondent to a regimen of SIST (unless it finds that the respondent no longer suffers from a mental abnormality).

-During the reporting period, OMH psychiatric examiners completed 179 annual review evaluations.
-From April 13, 2007, to October 31, 2016, psychiatric examiners completed 1,220 annual review evaluations.
-In total, the courts have released 91 residents from confinement to SIST since April 2007 and an additional 19 were found by the court to no longer require civil management.
-The average length of stay in the STF for those residents who were released to SIST was 38.4 months (3.2 years).
+During the reporting period, OMH psychiatric examiners completed 165 annual review evaluations.
+From April 13, 2007, to October 31, 2017, psychiatric examiners completed 1,386 annual review evaluations.
+In total, the courts have released 119 residents from confinement to SIST since April 2007 and an additional 24 were found by the court to no longer require civil management.
+The average length of stay in the STF for those residents who were released to SIST was 46.2 months (3.9 years).